Planned Parenthood to close 4 Iowa clinics after funding cut

 While several states have attempted to remove state funding for Planned Parenthood, few have done so by forgoing Medicaid family planning reimbursements altogether.
 Texas, in 2011, took similar action and created a family planning program.
 Amid budget constraints, it’s now reversing course and asking for a waiver that would allow them to receive federal money again while still excluding abortion providers.

-A report found that 30,000 fewer women were served in the Texas family planning program following the changes.
+A report from a Texas agency found that 30,000 fewer women were served in the Texas family planning program following the changes.
 More than 80 family planning centers also closed in Texas, a third of which were Planned Parenthood affiliates.

 The current system that used federal Medicaid money will expire June 30, according to the Iowa Department of Human Services.
 Participants will automatically be transferred to the new state-run program, which covers the same services as long as they are not sought at a clinic offering abortions.